0xmihirsahu/0xmihirsahu/README.md

 # HELLO! 👋

-I'm Mihir, CS undergrad from India.
-I have interest in Cryptography and Zero-Knowledge Proof.
+I'm Mihir, CS undergrad.
+I have interest in Cryptography, Zero-Knowledge and Web3.

 2x 🏆 Hackathon